syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 ### Scripts and CSS References

-Create a HTML page and add scripts and style sheets that are mandatorily required to render a PivotGrid widget which are highlighted below in an appropriate order.
+Create a HTML page and add scripts and style sheets that are mandatorily required to render a PivotGrid widget which are listed below in an appropriate order.

 1. ej.web.all.min.css
-2. jQuery-1.10.2.min.js
+2. jQuery-3.0.0.min.js
-3. jQuery.easing.1.3.min.js
-5. ej.web.all.min.js
+3. ej.web.all.min.js

 ### Initialize PivotGrid